NCEAS/data-processing/README.md

 ## Contributing
 ### *First Contribution*
-[Fork the data-processing repository by clicking on the "Fork" button.
-This copies the repository to your personal github profile.](inst/fork.png)
+Fork the data-processing repository by clicking on the "Fork" button.
+This copies the repository to your personal github profile.(inst/fork.png)

+Navigate to your personal github personal and copy the download with HTTPS: link from the "Clone or Download" button.
+You must do this from your fork on your github profile! (inst/clone.png)

 ## Acknowledgements
 Work on this package was supported by: